Offers solid cashback rewards on everyday spending.

 You’ll have access to the American Express Global Assist Hotline and Roadside Assistance Hotline, which you can use if you find yourself in a pinch on vacation.
 Also, get complimentary car rental insurance and travel accident insurance.

-Get a free ShopRunner membership and enjoy free two-day shipping and returns on purchases from stores in the ShopRunner network.
+Get a complimentary ShopRunner membership and enjoy free two-day shipping and returns on purchases from stores in the ShopRunner network.

 You’ll receive extended warranties on eligible items you buy with your card.
 Also, you may qualify for a refund from American Express if a merchant won’t accept a product as a return 90 days after your purchase.
 Lastly, your eligible items are covered against theft and accidental damage by purchase protection.

-As a cardholder, you’ll have access to exclusive events and ticket presales.
+As a cardholder, you’ll have access to select events and ticket presales.

 What to watch out for